 This method is used widely because of the participation of managers, peers, and customers that gives an overview of the performance review collectively.
 This aspect offers a diverse outlook on the performance appraisal process.

-Continuous feedback processes like 360-degree feedbacks help the employees stay motivated and interested in their work.
+Continuous feedback processes like 360-degree feedback help the employees stay motivated and interested in their work.
 It also encourages employees to invest in self-development or self-learning.

 Behaviorally Anchored Rating Scale